jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/FAQ/FAQ.md

 **Q: How to import and export Redis data?**

 A: Please refer to the [Data Migration](https://docs.jdcloud.com/en/jcs-for-redis/data-migration) document.
 Please contact the customer service if you have other doubts.

+**Q: In the use of jedis, how to deal with character strings, such as \xac\xed\x00\x05t\x00, which are excessive in the key stored in redis?**

+A: It is a problem of jedis serialization.
+Please modify the serialization method of redisTemplate.
+If it cannot be resolved, please contact the customer service.